artkostm/posters/README.md

 - Update primary key and add something like this `index("idx_a", (volunteerId, userId), unique = true)` if we wouldn't integrate with Redis

-2) Need to decide whether we should use Redis or not
+2) Need to decide whether we should use Redis or not (possible no)
 3) Update request model for user assignment
 4) Update GraphQL schemas
-5) Secure API
+5) Secure API (with secured context or using the Middleware)
 6) Update Slick queries as a good fit for GraphQL
 7) Add logging